harmansethi92/DevOpsEval/README.md

 Using the Public IP of the launched instance add it to the /etc/ansible/hosts file like I have done for ansiblehosts.txt for ssh access.

+You would need to change the file location of eval-server.linux-x86_64 and nginx.con in the main.yml as your source.

 # Execution

 Run the main.yml playbook with all the setup